RedhawkSDR/fastfilter/README.md

-# REDHAWK Basic Components fastfilter
+# REDHAWK Basic Components rh.fastfilter

 ## Description

-Contains the source and build script for the REDHAWK Basic Components fastfilter.
-Fastfilter is an FIR filter implementation using the FFT-based overlap-add technique.
+Contains the source and build script for the REDHAWK Basic Components rh.fastfilter.
+This component is a FIR filter implementation using the FFT-based overlap-add technique.

 ## Installation Instructions
 This asset requires the rh.dsp and rh.fftlib shared libraries.
 These must be installed in order to build and run this asset.